Lab 1 Solutions

 a return

-statement, the function will automatically return None
+statement, the function returns None

 .